 There is a crazy love in cultivating, our hearts captivated by beautiful flowers or whatever plants capture our fancy.
 Why did God make plants for us to cultivate (Psalm 104:14)?
 Perhaps so that we might gain a working knowledge of worship, understanding its value through the simple practices of our hands and hearts.Shelley S. Cramm, My Father is the Gardener, page 121

-Pre-orders begin today, September 1st, for My Father is the Gardener, Devotions in Botany and Gardening of the Bible.
+Breaking News!!
+Order now from BRIT Press!!
+My Father is the Gardener, Devotions in Botany and Gardening of the Bible shipped early, and it is available now from my publisher.
 Click the link to learn more about the book and preview the first chapter.

 ©Shelley S. Cramm, and my mom snapped the one of Becky and me

 “Worms” by Layla Luna, www.laylaluna.com, contact Shelley S. Cramm for copyright permissions

 CJB notes Scripture quotations taken from the Complete Jewish Bible by David H. Stern.
 Copyright © 1998.
 All rights reserved.
 Used by permission of Messianic Jewish Publishers, 6120 Day Long Lane, Clarksville, MD 21029. www.messianicjewish.net